 If you find the default format of the Pivot Table quite boring, or you will eventually use it in a document with a predefined formatting, you can easily apply the existing format options to the Pivot Table in Google Sheets.

-Changing the format using Google Sheets’ Themes
+Changing Pivot Table Format using Google Sheets Themes

 If you are not yet aware, Google Sheets now has the Themes feature, giving you more flexibility to improve the look of your spreadsheet.
 This feature also affects the look of your Pivot Table.
 For reference, this is how the Standard theme looks like, applied to the Pivot Table:

-Right now, the Theme is labeled with the box New, indicating that it is a recently-added feature in Google Sheets.
+Right now, the Theme feature is labeled with the box New, indicating that it is a recently-added feature in Google Sheets.

 After clicking the Theme option, a sidebar will appear on the right side with the label Themes.
 It contains a list of predefined themes you can use, alongside a preview of its color palette.
 Select one that you'd like to use.